SKopecz/PositiveIntegrators.jl/docs/src/npzd_model_benchmark.md

 nothing  # hide
 ```

 The results are very similar to those from above.
 We therefore only show the work-precision diagrams without further comments.
-The main difference are significantly increased errors which mainly occur around time ``t = 2.0`` where there is a sharp kink in the reference solution.
+The main difference are significantly increased errors which mainly occur around time ``t = 2.0`` where there is a sharp kink in the solution.

 ```@example NPZD
 # compute work-precision data